MitchBaba/Drift-Tag/README.md

 - a replacement for human review
 - a guarantee of semantic correctness
 - a compliance or certification system
+- a public self-service product at this stage

 The outputs should be treated as structured signals for review, filtering, and analysis.